Harness Git Experience Quickstart

 - Create and sync a new Pipeline with your Git repo.

 Before You Begin

-You'll need a Git repo with at least one branch and a Personal Access Token (PAC) for your account.
-Harness needs the PAC to use the Git platform APIs.
-The PAC is encrypted using a Harness Secret Manager.
+You'll need a Git repo with at least one branch and a Personal Access Token (PAT) for your account.
+Harness needs the PAT to use the Git platform APIs.
+The PAT is encrypted using a Harness Secret Manager.
 Your Git Personal Access Token is stored in your Harness secret and is a private key to which only you have access.
 This secret cannot be accessed or referenced by any other user.

 Step 1: Add a Source Code Manager